gocloudarchitects/lfcc/openstack/lab/README.md

   - 1 public (bridged) NIC connecting the hypervisor API bridge
   - 1 dummy NIC, not connected to the hv

+Note that you may need to manually add the hard disk unless you have enabled the `VAGRANT_EXPERIMENTAL="disks"` environment variable.
+Please see the README file at `vagrant/multidisk/README.md` in this repository for details.

 ## Initialize the Lab VM

 This covers the preparation of the Lab VM, and is where the Kolla-Ansible